This is the Average Social Security Benefit at Every Age

 Odua Images and relif from Getty Images

-For a worker who spent decades earning $184,500 or more, a retirement income of roughly $62,000 per year from Social Security alone would mean a sharp and potentially painful lifestyle adjustment.
+For a worker who spent decades earning $184,500 or more, a retirement income of roughly $62,000 per year from Social Security alone would represent a sharp lifestyle adjustment.
 That reality holds whether your benefit comes in above average, below average, or right at it.
-Building supplemental savings is not optional for most people; it is the only way to bridge the gap.
+Supplemental savings are the only practical way to bridge the gap between what Social Security provides and what a comfortable retirement actually costs, and the earlier you start building them, the more time compounding has to work in your favor.

 Working with a financial advisor can help you build the nest egg you need.
 If you are unsure how much to save or how to invest your retirement funds, reaching out to a professional sooner rather than later gives your money more time to grow.